Argentum objects got parent pointers and safe-n-fast object reattachments

 head = root[0];

-root := Node; // Now all document is deleted, but head remains.
+root := Node; // Now all document is deleted, but the head is retained by the local reference.

 TL;DR